AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

 * sigmoidFunction: The function to calculate the cost and cost derivaties of each training.
-Available options are "sigmoid".
+Available options are "Sigmoid".

 * targetCost: The cost at which the model stops training.